 The number of shares beneficially owned by each person or group as of January 31, 2015 includes shares of common stock that such person or group has the right to acquire within 60 days of January 31, 2015, including upon the exercise of options to purchase common stock or the vesting of restricted stock units or PSUs.
-References to options in the footnotes to the table below include only options outstanding as of January 31, 2015 that are currently exercisable or that become exercisable within 60 days of January 31, 2015, and references to any restricted stock, restricted stock units or PSUs (collectively, "restricted stock") in the footnotes to the table below include only currently vested or that vest within 60 days of January 31, 2015.
+References to options in the footnotes to the table below include only options outstanding as of January 31, 2015 that are currently exercisable or that become exercisable within 60 days of January 31, 2015, and references to any restricted stock, restricted stock units or PSUs (collectively, "restricted stock") in the footnotes to the table below include only restricted stock outstanding as of January 31, 2015 and that are currently vested or that vest within 60 days of January 31, 2015.